• Skip to primary navigation

 How to Make a Vanilla Spice Smoothie with Ashwagandha

 This Vanilla Spice Adaptogenic Smoothie is incredibly easy to make!
 As with most smoothies, it only takes a minute to whip up.
-And other than the Ashwagandha powder, it doesn't require any exotic or hard-to-find ingredients.
+Plus, it's made with just a handful of simple ingredients.
+Follow the steps below or watch the video.

 A creamy, vanilla smoothie in a single-serve milk jar with a striped straw sticking out to the right, sitting front and centre of the ingredients and linen cloth.